probonopd/arduino-audiobook-player/README.md

 * 3D printed housing, e.g., variation of "3D printed transmission line" - is it worth the effort?
 Does the speaker need to be glued in? https://www.instructables.com/id/3D-Printed-Transmission-Line-Speaker/
 * Breadboard (2 EUR)
 * Wires
-* Clap sensor or other interesting sensor in addition to a play button?
+* Clap sensor (or other interesting sensor in addition to a play button)

 Note: An ATTiny might possibly do as shown by https://github.com/accidentalrebel/abplayer-mini but in my test with an ATTiny45 flash storage was too small to use the EEPROMWearLevel library, and the lack of a hardware serial port complicates debugging.